 ***This opinion is my own.***

-Molly Jebber ‘s CHANGE OF HEART has Becca Yost reeling from rejection tempered by relief of not marrying the man she didn’t know.
+Molly Jebber’s CHANGE OF HEART has Becca Yost reeling from rejection but tempered by relief of not marrying the man she didn’t know.

-By an Amish tradition, Becca’s future spouse was chosen by her Daed, as it turned out, this man had another love in his heart and was unable to commit to the marriage arrangement once his time came on the wedding day.
+By an Amish tradition, Becca’s future spouse was chosen by her Daed, and as it turns out, this man has another love in his heart, and he is unable to commit to the marriage arrangement on the wedding day.

-The only immediate blessing of this wedding disaster was Becca’s ability to finally visit her sister, Ruth.
+The only immediate blessing of this wedding disaster was Becca’s ability to visit her sister, Ruth.

-This sibling had left the Amish community to marry and upon leaving, one is to be shunned by all.
-Her sister didn’t return to the Amish faith when her husband died and the shunning continued.
-However, since Becca and Ruth had been so close, the parents agreed, early on, these two could write to each other only but have no other contact, until now.
+This sibling had left the Amish community to marry, and upon leaving, one is to be shunned by all.
+Her sister didn’t return to the Amish faith when her husband died, and the shunning continues.
+However, since Becca and Ruth had been so close, the parents agreed, early on, these two could write to each other only but were to have no other contact, until now.